jksprattler/jennas-runbooks/AWS/aws-tf-hybrid-dns.md

 - Deployed the simulation of the on prem / DX environment in a completely separate region (us-east-2) instead of all in the same us-east-1 region in an attempt to increase complexity, validate inter-region vpc peering works with DNS resolution against private Route 53 endpoints and just for overall better visualization of connectivity between 2 separate environments/regions
 - Chose microgreens4life for my Domain/zone instead of animals4life - nothing against animals, I just really love microgreens.
 I also replaced all resource names in my code with my variation of m4l*/micros4l*/microgreens4life* which allowed me the opportunity to deeply review the code line by line so I wasn't just copy/pasting pieces of Adrian's CFT stack code for the lab (ie a4l*/animals4l*/animals4life*).

-#### Highlighting a few issues with DNS outbound requests and Systems Manager failing:
+#### Highlighting missing config from initial deploy (CFT stack) causing DNS outbound requests and Systems Manager to fail:
 - Outbound (egress) rules for DNS (tcp/udp) - needed for DNS requests to make it outbound from the onprem vpc to the aws inbound endpoints for Route 53 hosted zones and vice versa for the aws vpc to make outbound dns requests to the corp hosted zones in the onprem vpc - Applied these to both aws and onprem security groups
 - Outbound (egress) rules for HTTPS - needed for SSM traffic in order to have Systems Manager connection for private IP space hosts in VPC - Applied these to both aws and onprem security groups
 - VPC Endpoint of com.amazonaws.<region>.s3 Gateway type is required on both aws and onprem VPC's in order for Systems Manager to connect successfully to ec2 instances: